| |

 In practice, nobody ever checks for either of these.
 I find the last requirement especially ridiculous.

-Yes, Timor Leste is relatively expensive but not as much as 150$+ per day.
+Yes, Timor Leste is more expensive than neighboring Indonesia but not nearly as much as 150$+ per day.
 I managed to travel for way less and you can see my budget report here.

 1. Hello Simon,